auth0/docs/articles/user-profile/user-profile-structure.md

 ---
-title: Structure of the User Profile
-description: This page lists the attributes that are available on the Auth0 user profile
+description: Lists the attributes that are available on the Auth0 user profile
 topics:
     - users
     - user-management
     - user-profiles
     - user-profile-structure
-contentType:
-  - concept
-  - reference
+contentType: reference
-useCase:
-  - manage-users
+useCase: manage-users
 ---

-# Structure of the User Profile
+# User Profile Structure

-The Auth0 user profile is the set of attributes that contains specific information about a user.
-User profile information may include the user's name, email address, contact information, and so on.

 The following attributes are available on the user profile.